 Configure Okta to send an authentication header in the hook and validate it in every request by one of two ways:

 Using HTTP Basic Authentication.
 When activating and enabling your hooks on the Okta org, set the Authorization field as

 Note: You must include the authentication scheme as part of the Authentication secret.
 For Basic Authentication, your secret must appear similar to:

 Basic Base64(user:password).
 See the following partial hook header as an example:

 Using a separate Secret Key, which can be configured on the hook as a custom header field.

 For Okta inline hook calls, configure the hook to use OAuth 2.0 authentication using either:

 Create an allowlist of IP addresses to check incoming Okta calls.
-See What IP addresses/ranges should we allow for inbound traffic? (opens new window) for a listing of Okta IP addresses.
+For a listing of Okta IP addresses, see What IP Addresses/Ranges Should Be Allowlisted for Inbound Traffic? (opens new window).

 Note: This is a large list of IP addresses and the list is subject to change.
 Unless required by your organization, securing your hook by authentication header or OAuth 2.0 is recommended.